 Millet shells with which the millet pillow is filled are particularly soft, particularly elastic, and therefore more flexible than a pillow filled with buckwheat.

 The small size of the millet shells also contributes to sleeping comfort on a millet pillow.
-Most millet pillows you can buy are organic, which means that both the filling and the cotton for the cover come from organic farming.
-For safe sleeping comfort and especially if the pillow comes into contact with tender children’s skin, care should be taken.
+Most pillows you can buy are organic, which means that both the filling and the cotton for the cover come from organic farming.
+Care should be taken for safe sleeping comfort and especially if the pillow comes into contact with tender children’s skin.
 You can also make a pillow yourself and fill it with organic millet hulls.

 What exactly is in a millet pillow?